-- The environmental fate and toxicity of industrial and consumer chemicals (e.g. PFAS and UV-filters).
+- The environmental fate and toxicity of industrial and consumer chemicals (e.g. PFAS, UV-filters, surfactants).

-- The development of environmental risk assessment practices.
+- The development of environmental risk assessment methodologies.

 Schofield H.K., Tappin A.D, Pettitt T., Rollinson G.K. and Fitzsimons M.F.
 (2019).
 Biochar incorporation facilitates long-term nitrogen availability to plants within nitrogen-limited soils.
 Accepted to Science of the Total Environment.
 690, 1228-1236.

 Schofield H.K, Tappin A.D, Pettitt T., Rollinson G.K. and Fitzsimons M.F.
 (2017) Does carbon limitation reduce nitrogen retention in soil?
 Environmental Chemistry Letters.
 16(2), 623-630.

 Salih M., Mytilinaios I., Schofield H.K. and Lambert R.J.W.
 (2012) Modelling of bacterial growth with shifts in temperature using automated methods with Listeria monocytogenes and Pseudomonas aeruginosa as examples.
 International Journal of Food Microbiology 155, 29-35.